LLnCSoftware/mserve/README.md

 IBM 99.99956 5.739275e-05 1.89879 58.87289 50.04816 50.04443 28.84313 831.9261
 ```

+5. Understanding the response:
+5.1.
+The line directly under the request (1234; "proc1 `IBM") is the "q" data structure
+ that is actually sent from the  client to meserve and forwarded to the servant.
+5.2.
+There are 3 parts to the response, the id echoed from the client, the query result,
+ and a dictionary containing benchmarking information.
+5.3 That infomation includes which servant the query ran on, the elapsed time of the query,
+  The execution time (excludes time in queue), and the "routing string" used to help select the servant.

+6. Run a series of test queries, by starting the timer: **\t 3000**
+ Choose a timer interval less than the elapsed time above so that queries will be sent
+ faster than they complete to build up a backlog.
+ After running for a while stop the timer, and watch the backlog finish executing.

+### What is a routing string ?

+In our benchmarking experiments we are trying to determine the best way to farm out queries to a collection of servers.
+So far, we have tried 3 methods, called "dispatch algorithms", and do not have frim conclusions yet.

+Originally meserve_np just sent each query to the first servant from the top the the list which was not busy.
+This tended to put too many queries on the same servant, and could leave others completely unused.

+So we tried sending each query to next free servant down the list from the last dispatched servant.
+This distributed the queries evenly, but that actually was slower because more queries ran on newly
+started servers, and so had a cold cache.

+The method we are using now, computes a "routing string" from the query as a hint as to what part of the database
+the query accesses, so that when a query runs on a server whos previous query and the same routing string,
+the data is more likely to be in cache.

+We currently use the first argument to the query as the routing string.
+That was really designed for an experiment which runs against a large date-partitioned historical database
+and the first argument is a date or date range.

+### Example Sequence Diagram

+The diagram below shows the messages exchanged in the demo above

+[ diagram goes here ]

+* When you run 'send proc1 `IBM' in the quickstart demo:
+    * The message (1234; "proc1 `IBM") is sent from the client to mserve_np.
+    * mserve_np sends the query to an internal function (denoted "match dispatcher")
+    * which sends back a "routing string" in this case the first argument to the query: `IBM.

+2. When this message is dequeued for dispatch
+    * The routing string is used to select a servant.
+    * Prefer to send a query to a servant whos previous query had the same rounting string.
+    * If preferred servant is not available choose any free (ie not busy) servant.
+    * The message (1234; "proc1 `IBM) is forwarded to the selected servant unchanged.

+3. When the servant responds with a result table
+    * The message (1234; <result table>) is sent from the servant to mserve_np.

+4. When mserve_np receives the result
+    * msevere_np notices that the response includes only the id and result, no extra "info".
+    * For that reason it provides a default "info dictionary" that reports:
+       * the routing string used
+       * which servant ran the request
+       * elapsed time (includes time in queue)
+       * execution time (excludes time in queue)
+    * If the servant had provided its own info dictionary as the 3rd item in the response
+      mserve_np would return that dictionary, with the routing string added to it.
+    * The message (1234; <result table>; <info dictionary>) is sent back to the client

+### --- to be deleted ---

 5. Have a look at the server console (in the other terminal).
  At least the way things are configured now, mserve_np.q will log each request received from the client
  and each response sent back as: